char-lu/CMSC422PlannerProject/README.md

 # CMSC422PlannerProject
 In this folder there are 2 jupyter notebooks.
+There is also a copy of the data I collected in an excel file called blocksworld_data

 domain_independent.ipynb and htn.ipynb, which contains methods to their respective planners.